Dr. Gerald Niznick College of Dentistry

 The following information regarding the policy of supplemental examination privilege is specific to the Dr. Gerlad Niznick College of Dentistry:

 Supplemental examinations are permitted for all courses except those in which remediation is not realistically feasible (pre-clinical and/or clinical courses are not eligible for supplemental examination).

-A student in first, third or fourth year who has failed in not more than two courses, at the regular final examinations of any year, or who fails to obtain a sessional (combined fall & winter GPA) grade point average of 2.0 for all courses taken by him or her, may, at the discretion of Dental College Council, be awarded the privilege of one or two supplemental examinations.
+A student in first, third or fourth year who has failed in not more than two courses, at the regular final examinations of any year, or who fails to obtain a sessional (combined fall & winter GPA) grade point average of 2.0 for all courses taken by them, may, at the discretion of Dental College Council, be awarded the privilege of one or two supplemental examinations.

 If a student has no failures but fails to obtain a minimum sessional (combined fall & winter GPA) grade point average of 2.0, that student may be eligible for supplemental privileges.

 When students are allowed to write supplemental examinations for the purpose of raising their sessional (combined fall & winter GPA) grade point average to the minimum standard of 2.0, Dental College Council will specify the courses in which the student may write supplemental examinations.
 For the purpose of calculating such a student's cumulative grade point average, grade points attained in supplemental examinations will replace the grade points previously attained in the same course.
 Students are normally required to carry a full-time program in order to be eligible for supplemental privileges.

 The passing grade in supplemental examinations is “C” in each course.
 A student failing a supplemental examination will be considered to have failed the year.
 A student may only write a supplemental once in any course; otherwise the course must be repeated.